-James is a Research Fellow in cyber threats and cyber security.
-He leads RUSI’s cyber-related research programme within the National Security and Resilience team.
+James is a Research Fellow in cyber threats and cyber security and leads RUSI’s cyber-related research programme.
 His research interests include cyber security, the spread of terrorism and violent extremism in cyberspace, online disinformation campaigns, and the role of emerging technology in defence and security.

 RUSI’s cyber security research agenda focuses on five thematic areas: the cyber threat landscape; improving defence and resilience; the role of legislation and regulation; online education, awareness and behaviour; and the UK cyber ecosystem.
 Current research projects include Future UK Cyber Strategy and cyber risks from The Globalisation of Technology.

 James joined RUSI from Deloitte’s Cyber Risk team where he provided analysis on the cyber threat landscape and advised clients on cyber risk management strategies.
 He has worked with large organisations to identify and mitigate cyber security risks and has helped advise on cyber transformation programmes.

 Prior to this, James worked at the National Crime Agency as an Intelligence Analyst specialising in cybercrime threats.
 He worked closely with UK government, private sector and international partners to identify and rationalise global cyber threats and trends, to provide security guidance to citizens and organisations, and authored strategic reports relating to specific malware strains, banking trojans, ransomware, and denial-of-service attacks.